Ibrahim Kasule: New York Red Bulls

 On 30 March 2023, Kasule's move to New York was finalized, as he signed with MLS Next Pro side New York Red Bulls II.
 On 26 May 2023, Kasule scored his first goal for the club, converting a penalty kick in a 2–1 victory over Huntsville City FC.
 Kasule continued in fine form, and during July 2023 he was awarded the MLS Next Pro Player of the Month award.
 During the month, he netted five goals and had one assist in five matches.
-At the conclusion of his first season with New York, he was named to the league’s “Best XI” for the 2023 season.
+At the conclusion of his first season with New York, he was named to the league's “Best XI” for the 2023 season.

-On 30 August 2023, Kasule made his first team and MLS debut for New York Red Bulls, coming on for Dru Yearwood in the 63rd minute in a 0–1 loss to New England Revolution.
+On 30 August 2023, Kasule was signed on a short-term agreement ahead of a match against the New England Revolution.
+Kasule would make his debut for the New York Red Bulls, coming on for Dru Yearwood in the 63rd-minute as the Red Bulls lost 1–0.

 On 20 March 2024, Kasule scored his first goal of the season for New York Red Bulls II in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup.
 On 6 April 2025, Kasule scored his first goal of the season in a 3–2 victory over Chicago Fire FC II.
 On 4 June 2025, he scored three goals in a 5–2 victory over Crown Legacy FC.